JainAbhi2411/DineQR/docs/prd.md

 - **Dish Rating**:
   - List of ordered items
-  - Each item with star rating (1-5 stars)\n  - Tap to rate\n  - Animated star fill effect
+  - Each item with star rating (1-5 stars)
+  - Tap to rate
+  - Animated star fill effect

 - **Upload Photos of Dishes**:
   - 'Add Photo' button for each dish